leobalter/object-enumerables/README.md

 `Reflect.enumerate` removal, following the removal of the `[[Enumerate]]` internal method.

+The current methods are consistent with `Reflect.enumerate` and the `for…in` loop as it only list String-valued keys of enumerable properties, ignoring any symbol keys.

 With a spread use of prototypal chain in objects, the serialization of own and inherited entries is valuable.
 The large use adoption of Lodash methods is a good use case.